stqrsky/stqrsky/README.md

 Software Developer
 ------------------
-I'm Starsky from Hamburg/Germany, I develop myself further in iOS Development.
+I'm Starsky from Hamburg/Germany, I develop myself further in iOS Development and Spryker.
 I enjoy to approach something, trying it out, looking at it from all sides (anew) and rethink it.
 Together with great people I work on some amazing projects.
 It's all about bringing people together and creating a sense of togetherness.

 * 🌍  I'm based in Hamburg, Germany
 * 🧠  I'm learning Xcode, UIKit and SwiftUI, ARKit, CoreML and CoreData